 Requirements: Internet access, e-mail, Firefox or Internet Explorer web browser.

 You will need to create a login for your online classroom.
 Go to www.ed2go.com/ksuconed.
 Find your course by browsing the catalog or using the search bar.
-Click the "Enroll Now" button.
+Click the "Add to Cart" button (this site does not accept payments - you will not be charged here).
 Select your start date and then create a Username and Password.
-At the end, you will be asked to click on the "Already Paid" button if you have already paid.
 You must make an 80 or higher on the final exam (online) to successfully complete the course.
 You may only take the exam once.

 If you have questions about this course, please contact the online coordinator at 470-578-3355 or firstname.lastname@example.org.